Asking for Holiday Help with Chronic Pain Overview

 Don’t let your chronic pain overshadow the holidays this year, so pace yourself and confide in your family.
 Together, you can set realistic expectations and manage your health to avoid unnecessary setbacks.
 This holiday season, remember that asking for holiday help with chronic pain does not make you a burden; it means you have made self-care an essential part of your treatment plan.

-Who will you ask for holiday help this season?
+Who will you ask for holiday help with chronic pain this season?

 Let us know in the comments section.